Scott Hanson: Professional career

 While attending Syracuse, Hanson worked as a summer intern at WXYZ-TV in Southfield, Michigan.

-In 1993 Hanson landed his first job as an anchor and reporter for NBC affiliate WPBN-TV in Traverse City, Michigan.
+In 1993, Hanson landed his first job as an anchor and reporter for NBC affiliate WPBN-TV in Traverse City, Michigan.
 He then moved to Springfield, Illinois, in 1994, sticking with NBC to be a reporter for WICS-TV.
 Next, Hanson headed south to ABC affiliate WFTS-TV in Tampa, Florida, where he covered the Tampa Bay Buccaneers rise under coach Tony Dungy.

 Hanson then did a two-year stint in 2000 with Comcast SportsNet Philadelphia, where he served as an anchor on SportsNite as well as intermission reporter for the Philadelphia Flyers.
 In 2002, Hanson moved to sister network Comcast SportsNet Mid-Atlantic in Bethesda, Maryland, where he served as a main anchor and reporter.
 There, Hanson was reunited with his former WFTS-TV colleague Sage Steele, who joined CSN Mid-Atlantic a year earlier (2001).

 In 2006, Hanson left CSN Mid-Atlantic to join the NFL Network, where he serves as a reporter, anchor, and host.

-As of 2022, Hanson is a National Correspondent and host of NFL Network's show, NFL RedZone which he debuted in Fall of 2009.
-On Sundays he presents NFL coverage live for seven straight hours from 1:00-8:00 PM EST with no commercial breaks.
+As of October 09, 2025, Hanson is a National Correspondent and host of NFL Network's show, NFL RedZone, which he debuted in Fall of 2009.
+On Sundays, he presents NFL coverage live for seven straight hours from 1:00-8:00 PM EST with no commercial breaks.
 On Mondays, he hosts Up to the Minute looking at NFL games from the previous week along with a preview of the Monday Night Football matchup.
 In addition, Hanson also co-anchors NFL Total Access during the week.

 In 2015, Hanson served as the blow-by-blow announcer for Spike TV's Premier Boxing Champions series.

-Hanson has served as in-stadium host for 14-straight Super bowls, usually serving when the broadcast cuts to commercial break.
+Hanson has served as in-stadium host for 14 straight Super Bowls, usually serving when the broadcast cuts to commercial break.

+For the 2024 Summer Olympics, Hanson hosted a Peacock exclusive whip-around simulcast called Gold Zone alongside Andrew Siciliano, Matt Iseman, and Akbar Gbajabiamila.
+The program provided 10 hours of coverage across all events during the games.

 Personal life

-Hanson lives in Florida.
+Hanson lives in Los Angeles, California.
 He grew up in a religious home but was a skeptic before he converted to Christianity.
 Hanson has gone on to mission trips from the Missionaries of Charity in Mauritania, Nairobi, and locally in Los Angeles.

 In 2014, Hanson volunteered with Orphan Outreach in Russia for a week and a half during the NFL off-season.